 “AT&T leaders realize the opportunity to understand each other is important.
 We as human beings should learn to respect each other no matter the background or ability.
 The platform to do that isn’t available everywhere.”

 For Aarthie, the most important part of joining and getting involved is passing down the lessons to the newest members and helping the community through this platform.

 You should always be ready to give back what you have learned to the community.
 We need to empower everyone to take ownership, give back and help our society through volunteering.
-As a leader, I have that responsibility and I request my friends and peers be like that.”learn more about our employee resource groups
+As a leader, I have that responsibility and I request my friends and peers be like that.”Learn more about our employee groups